willcl-ark/bitcoin/contrib/holepunch/README.md

 continues running, until it reaches `--target-peers`.

 Each registration also sends the coordinator the public IP addresses of peers with pending or active proxy sessions.
-The coordinator avoids pairing clients when either side has excluded the other's observed IP address, so a sidecar does not open multiple connections to the same peer IP.
+The coordinator only pairs clients in the same network lobby, and avoids pairing clients when either side has excluded the other's observed IP address, so a sidecar does not open multiple connections to the same peer IP.

 ## Limitations

 - This is not production-ready.
 - NAT behavior varies; symmetric NATs may fail.
 - The coordinator learns which sidecars are online and pairs them.
+- The coordinator learns which network lobby each sidecar joins.
 - The coordinator learns which peer IPs each sidecar is already connected to.
 - The sidecar starts raw proxying after the punched TCP connection is established.